SMTG-Bham/doped/docs/Tips.rst

    Yu Kumagai, Naoki Tsunoda, Akira Takahashi, and Fumiyasu Oba Phys.
 Rev. Materials 5, 123803 (2021) -- 10.1103/PhysRevMaterials.5.123803

+In ``doped``, this eigenvalue analysis is performed automatically, and shallow/unstable defect charge states can be omitted from plotting and analysis using the ``unstable_entries`` argument and/or ``DefectThermodynamics.prune_to_stable_entries()`` method.
+By default, parsed defect entries which are detected to be shallow ('perturbed host') states and unstable for Fermi levels in the band gap are omitted from plotting for clarity & accuracy.

 Spin Polarisation
 -----------------
 Proper accounting of spin polarisation and multiplicity is crucial for accurate defect calculations and